jrenaud90/TidalPy/Documentation/Tides_x/eccentricity.md

 ```

 The same value can be given in a world TOML file as `eccentricity_trunc_lvl`.
 See [Global Tides](global_tides.md) and the [TOML schema](../structures_x/config/toml_schema.md).

+## References

+- Kaula, W. M. (1964).
+Tidal dissipation by solid friction and the resulting orbital evolution. *Reviews of Geophysics*, 2(4), 661-685.
+- Laskar, J., and Boué, G. (2010).
+Explicit expansion of the three-body disturbing function for arbitrary eccentricities and inclinations. *Astronomy and Astrophysics*, 522, A60.
+The closed form at $k = 0$.
+- Veras, D., et al. (2019).
+Orbital relaxation and excitation of planets tidally interacting with white dwarfs. *Monthly Notices of the Royal Astronomical Society*, 486.
+The Bessel series at $k \neq 0$.
+- Renaud, J. P., et al. (2021).
+Tidal dissipation in dual-body, highly eccentric, and nonsynchronously rotating systems: Applications to Pluto-Charon and the exoplanet TRAPPIST-1e. *The Planetary Science Journal*, 2(1), 4.
+Appendix C collects the forms used here.